saezlab/PHONEMeS/2_usage.md

 More information about each PHONEMeS-ILP variant can be found on our recent [Gjerga et.al.](https://saezlab.org/) paper.

-The previous implementation of PHONEMeS currently can only handle analysis from perturbation data at single time-point.
+The previous implementation of PHONEMeS (PHONEMeS-stoch, [Terfve et.al.](https://www.nature.com/articles/ncomms9033)) currently can only handle analysis from perturbation data at single time-point.

 Examples about how we can make use of each approach can be found [here](https://saezlab.github.io/PHONEMeS/3_examples/).
 After the optimization step, the contextualized network solution are provided as tables which can be visualized through [CytoScape](https://cytoscape.org/) (**G**) and we can further use them to obtain some meaningful biological insights (**H**).